 Diapers banks are a resource for people who cannot afford to purchase needed absorbent incontinence products due to financial difficulties.

 Some diaper banks distribute products through local agencies such as nonprofit organizations like United Way, food banks, senior centers, religious organizations (churches and synagogues), and school family resource centers.
-Incontinence products are not usually distributed directly to individuals.
 Individuals who cannot afford incontinence products should contact their local diaper bank and the bank will work to get products to the person in need.

 We continually try to update this list as we learn of new banks or as services change.
 If you are aware of a bank not on our list, please forward the information to us in our Contact Us area.
 If you learn that a bank is no longer providing adult products, we need to know that, too.